 Located in the Mitchell College of Business, the Joseph & Rebecca Mitchell Learning Resource Center houses a business library, featuring a reading room and group study rooms, a computer lab, and the John B. Saint Financial Analysis Center.

-The University’s Biomedical Library includes the Charles M. Baugh Biomedical Library on the main campus, which features library materials, study rooms, instructional spaces, and provides reference and interlibrary loan services.
-The Biomedical Library oversees hospital-based libraries and information centers, as well as an extensive program of instruction to support the Colleges of Medicine, Nursing, and Allied Health.
+The Charles M. Baugh Biomedical Library features library materials, study rooms, collaboration areas, instructional spaces, and provides reference and interlibrary loan services.
+The Biomedical Library oversees hospital-based library services, as well as an extensive program of instruction to support the Colleges of Medicine, Nursing, and Allied Health.
 Biomedical Library faculty work closely with clinical and teaching faculty to support student learning and information services for USA Health System personnel and patients.

 See the following websites for more information: